-Worship is essential to our life at the Cathedral.
+The Episcopal Church confesses that praying shapes believing, making worship essential to our life at the Cathedral.
 Worship unites us in prayer, singing, and around the table of bread and wine.
 As God’s people gathered, we support one another and know that God is present in our midst.
 Our time together in worship with God changes us, uniting us to Christ and another, and sends us out into the world to love and serve others.
+A central part of our gathering worship is the Eucharist, a meal of bread and wine that we share to experience the grace of Christ.
+As part of the Episcopal Tradition, our Sunday worship derives from The Book of Common Prayer.
+Other midweek and Sunday services often bring together multiple traditions.

 Annual Festival Service of Lessons and Carols